 The beauty of gifts is that you can give something that people wouldn’t normally buy for themselves.
 Giving gifts gives you the chance to splurge on something special and spoil someone that you love.
 A Blue Apron order could make a unique and memorable gift.

 You’ll get a chance to cook something that’s a little outside your comfort zone (at least it was for me).
 I learned new techniques and how to use new ingredients.
 There is even a link on the card that gives additional info and a video tips for various ingredients.

 Want to try Blue Apron?

-If you want to try it for yourself, Blue Apron is giving my readers $50 off your first two boxes.
+If you want to try it for yourself, check out the current deal Blue Apron has going on!

 While Blue Apron is a subscription service, there is no commitment.
 You can pause deliveries, skip weeks, or cancel at anytime.

 In fact, if you’re looking for a fun and unique gift of experience, Blue Apron might be just what you’re looking for!

 How about you?

 - Have you ever tried a meal delivery service?
 What did you think?

 - What are occasions when you would consider a meal delivery service “frugal?”